StormyNotFound/VOME/README.md

 # VRChat OSC Message Editor
+### Very broken right now.
+Missing most features as it is currently being rewritten for linux.
 A fork of OCT for multi distro support new UI and new features!

 - Feature Requests are encouraged.
 You need something added?
 Let me know

 ![Preview](https://raw.githubusercontent.com/Lioncat6/OSC-Chat-Tools/main/preview.png)